Jennifer-Navva Milliken, Artistic Director

 Karen brings more than twenty-five years of collection management experience to the Center.
 She has worked for several notable arts and cultural organizations including the Historical Society of Pennsylvania, The Rosenbach and the African American Museum in Philadelphia.
 Karen works closely with the Artistic Director, catalogs collection objects, oversees conservation, collection storage, and research requests, manages touring exhibitions, maintains the library and archival records, and is the exhibition coordinator for exhibiting artists and for the Windgate ITE Fellows.

-Katie Sorenson, Development and Events Manager
+Katie Sorenson, Community Engagement Manager

 215-923-8000 ext.
 103